PaulaScharf/tof-takeovers/data-collection/README.md

 This script is currently configured to receive data over serial connection from two senseBoxes: One senseBox for streaming the live sensordata and one senseBox for streaming live predictions of sensor data.
 If you are not interested in the live predictions you need to adjust the code.

 This script outputs a csv file "test.csv" with the live sensordata and predictions.
 Be aware that if you rerun the script the old "test.csv" file will be overwritten.

+This script will also turn all measured distance values greater than 2000 mm to 0 mm.

 ### /vl53l8cx_konfiguration